dwabyick/codenoworg.github.io/source/projects/dungeon.markdown

 end
 ```

-Let the students grok it, and then brainstorm with them- how can we use `.times` to our advantage to go over every cell of the dungeon and keep track of our current x,y coordinates?
-We're going to want to use $DUNGEON_SIZE, and because we have 2 separate coordinates, we'll need two nested for loops.
+Let the students grok it, and then brainstorm with them- how can we use `.times` to our advantage to go over every cell of the dungeon and keep track of our current (x,y) coordinates?
+We're going to want to use `$DUNGEON_SIZE`, and because we have 2 separate coordinates, we'll need two nested `for` loops.

 ```ruby
 #Draw a map of the dungeon